 Personally speaking, I will mute or unfollow people who complain too much.
 If I see someone on my feed who is constantly complaining about politics and current events, I will remove them.

 Does this mean that I do not have an interest in politics?
 Of course not.
-It just means that I have zero interest in seeing someone repeating the same arguments and sound bites.
+It just means that I have zero interest in seeing someone repeating the same arguments and sound bites over and over again.

 I personally find that kind of behavior to be grating.